ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Changelog

+-- 2024-07-29: added lifecycle management methods and notification for single session connections, see [CAIP-316][] for equivalence chart and diagrams
 - 2024-07-16: redefined requiredScopes to be functionally equivalent to optionalScopes, but semantically different; previously, authorizing less than 100% of reqScopes required rejecting the connection
 - 2023-03-29: refactored out scopeObject syntax as separate CAIP-217, simplified
 - 2022-11-26: add mandatory indexing by session identifier (i.e. CAIP-171 requirement)